Tree @master (Download .tar.gz)

 Like Forth, Robin has a radically simple core semantics.
 There are 15 intrinsic operations; every symbol in the standard library is defined in terms of these intrinsics, while an implementation is free to provide its own (perhaps more efficient) implementation of any such symbol.
 (See also Pixley).

-macro, and builds everything else on
+and builds everything else on top of

-function form in Robin, but it's defined as a macro!
+in Robin, but it's defined as a

 Like Haskell, Robin is referentially transparent (often described as "purely functional") — mutation of values is forbidden.
 (Robin intentionally does not, however, adopt lazy evaluation or a static type system.)